Wilderness Skills Course

 Do I need gear?

-Yes.
+Yes, and food.
 Please see the link directly above for details.

 Will the weather be nice?

 We certainly hope so, but we highly recommend being prepared for all weather!

 I came away from this course amazed at how much knowledge they were able to pack into those four days.
 Josh was always right there with the rest of the amazing instructors helping everyone along.
 I would recommend this course for people with no experience looking to really be brought up to speed in a professional and efficient process as well as someone who has a background in the bush.
 Whether you were on one end of that spectrum or the other you got the same time, focus, and attention to make sure you were getting it right.
 It felt shoulder to shoulder, all men given the same opportunity to succeed. ??